 CHAPTER 1

-Janeconundrum, ingWednesday, May 27, 2047, with short strolla tree-lined, a hodge-podge of
+Jane’s Childhood

+Abandoned

+My name is Jane Doe 413.

+Why was I given a mechanical name so bereft of family and love?

+I pondered this conundrum, looking out my second-floor window at the street in Chicago’s Chinatown.
+It’s quiet today, Wednesday, May 27, 2047, with no pedestrians in sight.
+I live at 234 West Alexander Street, a three-story building where I rent a two-bedroom flat on the second floor.
+The Chinese Catholic church at the end of my street is just a short stroll from my building.
+Walking just a little farther to South Wentworth Avenue, the Chinese businesses all have English and Mandarin signage.
+But my street is residential, tree-lined, a hodge-podge of apartment buildings.

 It’s garbage day on Alexander Street, and I watch the Tesla AI-assisted humanoid robots pick up each refuse container and dump it into the electric garbage truck.
 Even inside, with my windows closed, I can hear the whirr-whirr of the robot’s electric motors.
 Tesla wraps these city robots in a transparent flexible plastic skin that makes them impervious to water.
-My building has two of these containers, and since I’m the youngest tenant, I usually drag the bins from the first-floor hallway to the street every Wednesday. and matching yellow running shorts for my daily run through Grant Park.
-My Nike I usually don’t wear a bra when I run.
+My building has two of these containers, and since I’m the youngest tenant, I usually drag the bins from the first-floor hallway to the street every Wednesday.

+Walking over to the full-length mirror in my living room, I scan today’s running ensemble.
+I’m five foot eleven with natural blond hair, worn long, just past my shoulder blades.
+Today, I selected a light yellow cotton T-shirt and matching yellow running shorts for my daily run through Grant Park.
+My Nike running shoes cost me a pretty penny.
+I usually don’t wear a bra when I run.

 The Weather Channel predicts afternoon temperatures will be 105º with high humidity.
 Due to the melting of permafrost in Siberia and the Yukon, global warming has accelerated beyond the worst fears of climate scientists.
-In Chicago, we get the extremes: hot summers and frigid winters.a
+In Chicago, we get the extremes: hot summers and frigid winters.

-.

-forff
+I check to be sure I’m wearing my fake zirconium wedding ring.
+I do this because men find me sexually attractive: a pretty face, long natural blond hair, and an athletic body.
+I just can’t deal with their overtures at this stage of my life.
+If I’m approached on the street by men or occasionally women, I raise my ring finger and shake my head to say no. That usually works.
+There’s another reason I don’t want to speak to them.

+I can’t.

+I’m mute and have been so since birth.
+I know a little sign language but typically use text-to-voice apps on my cell phone or tablet computer to communicate.
+My heart tells me that once a man learns this, my malady disqualifies me from a long-term relationship, and their interest in me would only be for a one-off pump-and-dump.